Why language skills are critical in the new digital normal

 It’s not just about the ease of communication, either.
 Simply put, knowing and mastering a language means understanding a culture.
 For Speexx, the fact that the staff are multilingual has had a direct impact on our success with winning international work; as we have people from all over the world working for Speexx, on any given day we’re aware of current events that might affect our customers, partners and vendors, and can identify with their challenges, their ways of working, their priorities and how to best transfer messages and values from language to language.

-More than anything else, communication is key, and Speexx is here to empower communication.
+More than anything else, communication is key, and Speexx is here to empower communication – Speexx is the new normal.
 Without strong language skills, communication will falter, and so will business.

 But don’t be discouraged: Even if you’re not (yet) fluent in a second or third or fourth language, a few words or phrases can still go a long way.
 While trade shows might be a thing of the past, people are still connecting and collaborating in hybrid events or online, at digital conferences; other attendees have appreciated, and will always appreciate, someone’s effort at greeting others in another language (more so than being perfect or accurate).